borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/0-generic-pipeline.rst

 Example of such datasets are present on NYU-BOX.
-Demo dataset has been provided by BP and are available on the recording computer:
+Demo dataset of finger-tapping has been provided and are available on the recording computer:

 The generic pipeline for EEG-fMRI data processing involves the following steps, detailed below